apache/druid/docs/multi-stage-query/msq-known-issues.md

 - [Segment metadata queries](../querying/segmentmetadataquery.md)
   on datasources ingested with the Multi-Stage Query Engine will return values for`timestampSpec` that are not usable for introspection.
-- Figuring out `rollup`, `query-granularity`, and `aggregatorFactories` is on a best effort basis.
-In particular, Pivot will not be able to automatically create data cubes that properly reflect the rollup configurations if the insert query does not meet the conditions defined in [Rollup](./index.md#group-by).
-Proper data cubes can still be created manually.

 - When INSERT with GROUP BY does the match the criteria mentioned in [GROUP BY](./index.md#group-by),  the multi-stage engine generates segments that Druid's compaction functionality is not able to further roll up.
 This applies to automatic compaction as well as manually